-• Timeliness.
+- Timeliness.
 Investigations are expected to proceed and be concluded promptly, taking into account the complexity of the case.
-Unless there is a confidential investigation at the outset, once the investigation begins the investigator will tell both parties the anticipated timeline and indicate issues that can cause an investigation to exceed the target time.
-If the investigator does not act in a timely manner, either the reporting party or the respondent or the Committee on Faculty Rights and Responsibilities (if requested by either party) may ask the investigator's supervisor to intervene.

-- Equitable information gathering for both parties.
+Unless preliminary investigation is appropriate before notifying the respondent, the investigator will tell both parties at the outset the anticipated time required to complete the investigation and indicate issues that can cause it to take longer than the expectation.
+If the investigator does not act in a timely manner, either the reporting party or the respondent or the Academic Senate's Committee on Faculty Rights and Responsibilities (if requested by either party) may ask for an explanation and may ask the investigator's supervisor to intervene. - Equitable information gathering for both parties.
 Both the reporting and responding parties will have the opportunity to provide information, suggest witnesses, and offer arguments in person and in writing. - Information sharing and opportunity for response.
 Respondents will be told the allegations against them, and the policy violations that are being investigated, in enough detail so that they can respond to them.
-Respondents will have access to the evidence that the investigator is proposing to rely on and any evidence that is potentially exculpatory and can respond to the evidence before findings are made.
-Respondents will be notified if the charges or policies being considered change during the investigation.
-If the investigator considers charging any party with dishonesty during the investigation, that person will be notified and can respond. - Availability of advice.
-The respondent has the right to consult with an advisor.
+Respondents will be given access to the evidence that the investigator is proposing to rely on and any evidence that is potentially exculpatory and can respond to the evidence before findings are made.
+Respondents will be notified if the charges or policies being considered change during the investigation. - No retaliation or interference.
+The respondent will be counseled that retaliation against reporting parties and witnesses or other interference with the investigation is prohibited (6-B (7)). - Availability of advice.
+The respondent has the right to consult and share information about the case with an advisor.
 The respondent also has the right to have an advisor who is a USC faculty or staff member present during any interviews with investigators.
 An advisor may be disqualified based on a conflict of interest.
 The advisor provides support, but the interview is between the investigator and the respondent, and the adviser may not speak or interfere with the interview.
 The Academic Senate Faculty Rights and Responsibilities Committee is requested to provide names of potential faculty or staff advisors, who may or may not be members of that committee. - Preliminary findings and opportunity to comment.
 The investigator will provide the respondent and reporting party with a preliminary Notice of Findings of fact that is sufficiently robust to explain the evidence the investigator considers to be relevant, reliable, and credible, and any evidence that is potentially exculpatory, as well as a preliminary conclusion on whether a policy was violated.
-The respondent may then provide any new information or arguments that were not previously mentioned to the investigator.
-If the respondent wishes to contest the findings or conclusions, that takes place later in the process (6-G(3)); the purpose of this late-stage opportunity to provide information is to ensure as much as possible a fair and objective outcome where relevant information and contentions have been brought to the attention of the investigator. - Decision on findings and conclusions, and notification.
-After the respondent has had the opportunity to comment on the preliminary findings, the investigator may investigate further and may revise the preliminary documents.
-The investigator then forwards the final findings to the vice president or other university official who makes a decision reaching conclusions whether a policy has been violated.
-The respondent is notified of the findings and conclusion and the reporting party is notified as appropriate.
+The respondent and the reporting party may then provide any new information or arguments that were not previously mentioned to the investigator.
+(If the respondent wishes to appeal the findings or conclusions, that takes place later in the process (6 - G(3)); the purpose of this late-stage opportunity to provide information and arguments is to ensure as much as possible a fair and objective outcome where relevant information and contentions have been brought to the attention of the investigator.)

+• Decision on findings and conclusions, and notification.
+After the respondent and reporting party have had the opportunity to comment on the preliminary findings, the investigator may investigate further and may revise the preliminary documents.
+The investigator then forwards the final findings to the vice president or other university official supervising the investigation who makes a decision whether a policy has been violated.
+The respondent is notified of the findings and conclusions and the reporting party is notified as appropriate.
 The relevant dean is also notified as appropriate.

-6-G. CONTESTING THE FINDINGS AND CONCLUSIONS & RECOMMENDED SANCTIONS AND CORRECTIVE ACTIONS
+6-G. APPEAL OF THE FINDINGS AND CONCLUSIONS; RECOMMENDATION OF SANCTIONS AND CORRECTIVE ACTIONS

-6-G(1) Overview
+6-G (1) Overview